-Clients often call me and tell me the alleged victim is not “pressing charges.”
+Clients often call me and tell me the alleged victim is “not pressing charges.”
 They say that the witness has even gone so far as to tell the prosecuting attorney that they want to “drop the charges.”
-“So…” the client asks me, “If no one is pressing charges, why am I still being charged?”
+“So,” the client asks me, “if no one is pressing charges, why am I still being charged?”

-A complaining witness can file a “complaint” with the proper authorities, such as a police officer.
+A complaining witness can file a “complaint” with the proper authorities, such as a police department.
 The law enforcement agency then takes the complaint and files it with the prosecuting attorney’s office.
 The prosecutor then reviews the complaint and determines whether to file charges and what type of charges to file.
 It is the prosecuting attorney who then files the charges with the court.
 Finally, the court then makes an initial finding of probable cause.
-It then does one of two things.
-It either issues a warrant for the defendant or a “summons” that orders the defendant to appear in court.
+It then does one of two things: it either issues a warrant for the defendant or a “summons” that orders the defendant to appear in court.